The Challenge: A Frail Heart

 The Solution: A Heart Transplant

 In June 2008, Phil had heart transplant surgery.

 Though his recovery took some time — he left the hospital about two months after the surgery — he says the people at UPMC helped him each step of the way.

 Phil recalls countless stories about the doctors, nurses, technologists — and an unforgettably kind woman who took his dinner order one evening before his transplant — all of whom made a huge difference not only in his care, but in his outlook and his recovery.

 “I’ll never forget these people,” he says.
 “It felt like we were all in this together.”

-Phil’s treatment and results may not be typical of all similar cases.
+Phil's treatment and results may not be representative of similar cases.

 Learn More About Heart Failure and Heart Health

 UPMC HealthBeat Blog: